 TAKE NOTICE THAT a cat, believed to be a (1)

-has cr eated a nuisance by (2)
+has cr has created a nuisance by (2)

 the ca t is believed to belong to (3)

 and is kept at (4)

 and I ((5)

 of

 • sts the local government to institute proceedings, if the nuisance does not stop, ndertake:

-(a) (b) to give full information to the local government as to this matter; and to appear in Court and give evidence as a witness to the truth of this complaint.
+(a) (b)

 DATE D this day of 20

 (to be signed by complainant)

-(1) (2) Insert breed or kind of cat and, where possible, its sex and identifying marks.
+Insert breed or kind of cat and, where possible, its sex and identifying marks.
 Describe details of the alleged nuisance, including the kind of nuisance and, where possible, the dates and time on or between which the nuisance occurred, and where the cat was at the time of the nuisance.

-(3) (4) 3) State name and address of the person believed to be the owner.
+(3) State name and address of the person believed to be the owner.
+(4) State, if known, where the cat is usually kept.

-(5) · · · · · · · · · · · · · · · · · · ·
+(5)